TEACHING

 A Different Kind of Empire: Cultural Diplomacy, Mass Media, and the Cold War in Europe

 During the Cold War the United States, the Soviet Union, and their allies deployed a myriad of technologies to compete with one another.
 While the race for space and the atomic bomb come to mind; film, radio, television, modern kitchens, and educational exchanges were equally important tools during the Super-powers’ half-century standoff.
-Our class will explore the history of the Cold War, primarily in Europe, through the lens of cultural diplomacy and propaganda.
-We will analyze and study feature films, radio broadcasts, propaganda movies, cultural exchange programs, and daily practices in the United States, Western Europe, the Soviet Union, and Eastern Europe.
-We will ask why different governments and groups thought cultural diplomacy and propaganda were necessary and useful instruments in this ideological confrontation.
-We will discuss what these efforts were meant to accomplish and evaluate how effective they were.
-Through a semester-long oral history project, we will consider how ordinary people responded to them.
+This class explores the history of the Cold War, primarily in Europe, through the lens of cultural diplomacy and propaganda.
+Students analyze and study feature films, radio broadcasts, propaganda movies, cultural exchange programs, and daily practices in the United States, Western Europe, the Soviet Union, and Eastern Europe.
+In doing so, students hone important media literacy skills.

-The Greek War of Independence and Nineteenth-Century Philhellenism: A European Phenomenon
+We Are All Greeks: The Greek War of Independence and Nineteenth-Century Philhellenism as a European Phenomenon

 GRADUATE COURSES